songssssss/GCP-PDE-preparation/Questions/examtopics.md

 ## Q282
 - BigQuery Storage Write API: This API is designed for high-throughput, low-latency writing of data into BigQuery.
 It also provides tools to prevent data duplication, which is essential for exactly-once delivery semantics.
 - Regional Table: Choosing a regional location for the BigQuery table could potentially provide better performance and lower latency, as it would be closer to the Dataflow job if they are in the same region

+---
+## Q283
+- BigLake Table: BigLake allows for more efficient querying of data lakes stored in Cloud Storage.
+It can handle large datasets more effectively than standard external tables.
+- Metadata Caching: Enabling metadata caching can significantly improve query performance by reducing the time taken to read and process metadata from a large number of files.